 CUT DOWN ON PLASTIC

 Plastic comes in all forms in the bathroom.
 Start by looking at what you use every day.
 Firstly, do you use earbuds, cotton wool, tooth-floss, disposable razors and toothbrushes?
 All this is single-use plastic, meaning after its very short life, it heads straight in the bin and will likely end up in landfill.
 Now I am not suggesting we forego personal hygiene here, but rather that we think about finding some more sustainable and zero-waste alternatives.
-For example, can you use washable cloth makeup removing pads, metal razors which you can put into the metal recycling at your local recycling centre or a bamboo toothbrush which you can add to your home compost or put with your garden waste collection?
+For example, can you use washable eco-friendly reusable cotton rounds, metal razors which you can put into the metal recycling at your local recycling centre or a bamboo toothbrush which you can add to your home compost or put with your garden waste collection?
 These types of products keep rubbish out of your general waste bins and out of landfill.
 Alternatively, find a recycling program for the products you use – and better still switch to those manufacturers and suppliers that do offer recycling schemes rather than ones that don’t.
 The more companies see that the public cares about the environment and the conscious use of resources, the more they will invest in ensuring their products are sustainable and recyclable or reusable.

 PLEASE SUPPORT OUR WORK